Buried (film): Production

 Director Rodrigo Cortés' inspirations included the Alfred Hitchcock films Rope and Lifeboat.

 Release

-Buried premiered at the Sundance Film Festival on January 23, 2010.
-Lionsgate purchased the US and UK distribution rights to the film after a bidding war with other distributors including Screen Gems and Fox Searchlight Pictures.
+Buried premiered at the Sundance Film Festival on 23 January 2010.
+Shortly after, Lionsgate acquired North American distribution rights to the film after a bidding war with other distributors including Fox Searchlight Pictures; the deal was initially estimated at $3.2 million, reports stated that the price would ultimately come to $10 million including Lionsgate's marketing commitments.

-The film received a limited theatrical release on September 24, 2010 and a wider release two weeks later on October 8, 2010.
+The film received a limited theatrical release in the United States on 24 September 2010 and a wider release two weeks later on 8 October.
 The film's first trailer premiered with A Nightmare on Elm Street.
-The second trailer premiered at the 2010 San Diego Comic-Con International, and was attached with select prints of Dinner for Schmucks, Resident Evil: Afterlife, The Expendables and The Last Exorcism.
+The second trailer premiered at the 2010 San Diego Comic-Con, and was attached with select prints of Dinner for Schmucks, Resident Evil: Afterlife, The Expendables and The Last Exorcism.
+Buried was released theatrically in Spain on 1 October 2010 by Warner Bros.
+Pictures.

-The film won the best European feature film of the year award at the Strasbourg European Fantastic Film Festival in September 2010.

-The film was presented at the Deauville American Film Festival, in competition, and the Toronto International Film Festival, out of competition, in September 2010.
+The film won the Best European Feature Film of the Year award at the Strasbourg European Fantastic Film Festival in September 2010.
+It was presented at the Deauville American Film Festival, in competition, and the Toronto International Film Festival, out of competition, in September 2010.